indyleo/dots-debian/README.md

 # My Dotfiles
 Distro I Use Is Pop-os With AwesomWM

-# Disclaimer
+# Why Is Their Rando Configs
-The reason why the "sddm.conf" is still their because its just allows me to more easily switch to a minamal distro (eg: debian, arch, gentoo, void, lfs/blfs)
+The reason why the "sddm.conf, pacman.conf, dnf,conf, sorces.list" is still their because its just allows me to more easily switch to a diffrent distro i want or need to

 # Preview :
 ![awesome-pre](https://user-images.githubusercontent.com/100316787/231321088-8859b63a-339e-401e-a769-6a14dffa26ea.png)